 Setup of object storage for the data.
 (There is about 10TB of data initially but the storage needs will increase in the future.)

 One of the challenges is that the data structure and the access patterns are not yet fully known, so experimentation with multiple formats is expected.
-HDFS is strongest technology candidate here but we may also be able to use Swift from OpenStack.
+HDFS is the strongest technology candidate here but we may also be able to use Swift from OpenStack.
 Ability to use Apache spark environment needs be included to the virtual cluster too.

 Once the computing and storage platforms are available, the application programs and the work flow scripts used by META-pipe will be installed.
 Some of these have complex dependencies.
 The installation process should be automatized so that it can be easily reproduced.
 There are several possibilities for automatization, for example Virtual Machine libraries, Docker containers, Ansible playbooks.
-For the end users the system should also run the META-pipe web interface, or be linked to the current META-pipe web interface.
+For the end users, the system should also run the META-pipe web interface, or be linked to the current META-pipe web interface.
 The user interface will use the ELIXIR AAI service for user authentication and thus the chosen AAI method on EGI should be compatible with this.
 This compatibility is expected to be achieved by the ELIXIR Compute Platform, which will include cloud resources for ELIXIR based on the technologies from the EGI Federated Cloud.

 Insyght Comparative Genomics use case